 From a functional point of view, the El Escorial can be divided into three main sections from north to south, each with an independent entrance from the west front.

-The church, with its centralized planning and Roman character, broke decisively with Spanish traditions of ecclesiastical design.
-Through the narthex is a public chapel, a centralized area situated beneath the monks’ choir and covered by a remarkable flat sail vault, with a floor-plan that repeats the main and private body of the basilica, but on a much smaller scale.
-The church is organized as a Greek cross within a square, and this main area was inspired by Michelangelo’s St Peter’s Basilica, but with the original apses squared in the manner of Alessi’s S Maria Assunta in Carignano, Genoa.
+With its centralized planning and Roman character, the church broke decisively with Spanish ecclesiastical design traditions.
+Through the narthex is a public chapel, a centralized area situated beneath the monks’ choir and covered by a remarkable flat sail vault, with a floor plan that repeats the main and private body of the basilica but on a much smaller scale.
+The church is organized as a Greek cross within a square, and this central area was inspired by Michelangelo’s St Peter’s Basilica, but with the original apses squared like Alessi’s S Maria Assunta in Carignano, Genoa.
 The cupola of the latter had a direct influence on that of the Escorial, which was the first in Spain to be built with a drum.
-The main arms of the cross have barrel vaults, the corner areas have sail vaults, and a high gallery runs around the inner perimeter.
+The principal arms of the cross have barrel vaults; the corner areas have sail vaults and a high gallery runs around the inner perimeter.

 The monastery occupies the south sector and has a simple entrance in the western elevation, with a projecting attic crowned by a pediment.
-The western part of this zone has a cross-shaped layout with four courts (the Patios Chicos) of a simple Tuscan design.
-The first two belong to the hospice and infirmary, while the eastern pair forms part of the monastery itself.
-At the centre is a tall vestibule, topped by a tower and spire, leading to four rectangular halls housing the kitchens to the west and the refectory to the south.
+The west part of this zone has a cross-shaped layout with four courts (the Patios Chicos) of a simple Tuscan design.
+The first two belong to the hospice and infirmary, while the eastern pair forms part of the monastery.
+At the center is a tall vestibule, topped by a tower and spire, leading to four rectangular halls housing the kitchens to the west and the refectory to the south.
 The eastern half of this zone is occupied by the great Patio de los Evangelistas (nearly 50×50 m), enclosed by two storeys of arches upon piers with Doric and Ionic half columns, in a composition derived from the courtyards of the Palazzo Venezia and the Palazzo Farnese, both in Rome.
-At the centre is the small, octagonal tempietto, with a granite exterior and marble and jasper interior, topped by a cupola and surrounded by four square pools.
+At the center is the small, octagonal tempietto, with a granite exterior and marble and jasper interior, topped by a cupola and surrounded by four square pools.

 2. Later Developments

-The Escorial expanded under Juan de Villanueva, who built the third service building, the Casa de Oficios, the Casa de Infantes, the Casitas de Arriba y Abajo and the residences of the French consul and the Marqués de Campo Villar during the 1770s and 1780s.
+The Escorial expanded under Juan de Villanueva, who built the third service building, the Casa de Oficios, the Casa de Infantes, the Casitas de Arriba y Abajo, and the residences of the French consul and the Marqués de Campo Villar during the 1770s and 1780s.

 3. Sources, symbolism and influence

 The Escorial’s sober and monumental architectural style, with its treatment of the Classical orders, has been placed within the framework of international Mannerism and in the movement from the Renaissance to the Baroque.
-It is, however, generally accepted as an example of the classical style advocated by Philip II, who controlled all the planning and construction processes, based on an orthodox handling of the models established in ancient Rome and contemporary Italy, and submitted, principally by Herrera, to a process of geometric abstraction and formal simplification.
+It is, however, generally accepted as an example of the classical style advocated by Philip II, who controlled all the planning and construction processes, based on an orthodox handling of the models established in ancient Rome and contemporary Italy and submitted, principally by Herrera, to a method of geometric abstraction and formal simplification.

 The ideology behind the design has also been the subject of debate.
-Traditionally it has been considered the embodiment of the most orthodox spirit of the Counter-Reformation and a reflection of the rigid mentality of Philip and Herrera.
+Traditionally, it has been considered the embodiment of the most orthodox spirit of the Counter-Reformation and a reflection of the rigid mentality of Philip and Herrera.
 The possible influence of hermetic thought and the mysticism of the philosopher Ramón Lull has been suggested, with the Escorial being conceived as a new Temple of Jerusalem, despite Sigüenza’s rejection of formal links between the monastery’s design and the Temple of Solomon.
 It has also been seen as relying on Early Christian principles, especially on such early models as the aesthetics of St Augustine, as embodied in his City of God.
-Another suggestion, drawing on the writings of both Sigüenza and Herrera, is that it revived a Christian tradition of classical architecture, evident in its use of orders, its system of proportions and its ‘cubism’ or block-like design.
+Another suggestion, drawing on the writings of both Sigüenza and Herrera, is that it revived a Christian tradition of classical architecture, evident in its use of orders, its system of proportions, and its ‘cubism’ or block-like design.